-Revenues for the three-month period ended July 31, 2007 were \$8,617,000 compared to revenues of \$9,305,000 for the comparable prior year period, a decrease of approximately 7%.
+Revenues for the three-month period ended October 31, 2007 were \$8,556,000 compared to revenues of \$10,902,000 for the comparable prior year period, a decrease of approximately 22%.
+Fiscal 2008 six-month revenues totaled \$17,173,000 versus six-month revenues of \$20,207,000 in the prior year, a decrease of approximately 15%.
 As previously stated, the Company's selling prices are significantly dependent on the pricing and availability of DRAM chips.
-The Company's products utilize DRAMS of varying capacities, organizations and package types.
-While the change in the purchase cost of specific DRAMs over time are not necessarily uniform or even move in the same direction, the Company's average purchase cost per DRAM declined by approximately 38% in the first quarter of the current fiscal year from the prior comparable period.
+The Company's products utilize DRAMs of varying capacities, organizations and package types.
+While the change in the purchase cost of specific DRAMs over time are not necessarily uniform or even move in the same direction, the cost of DRAMs declined, on average, by approximately 50% during the first six months of the fiscal year.
 Consequently, the Company's selling prices were lower for similar products when compared on a year over year basis.
-The Company's average selling price per memory module declined by approximately 18% in the first quarter of the current fiscal year compared to last fiscal year's first quarter.
-The decrease in average selling price was partially offset by increased volume as the number of modules sold increased by approximately 12%.

-Revenues for the three-month periods ended July 31, 2007 and 2006 by geographic region were:
+Revenues for the three and six month periods ended October 31, 2007 and 2006 by geographic region are as follows: